Trinity Church (Manhattan): Third Trinity Church

-21st century events
+21st-century events

+Following the September 11 attacks, Trinity organized respite services at St. Paul's Chapel for first responders and volunteers at Ground Zero, providing meals, medical care, spiritual services, and a place of rest.
+Memorial items such as cards, banners, clothing, photos, jewelry, stuffed animals, and more were left at St. Paul's in the aftermath of the attacks to commemorate those who died.
+Some of these materials and some of the chapel pews were donated to the National September 11 Memorial and Museum.

-During the September 11 attacks, people took refuge inside the church from the massive debris cloud produced by the first World Trade Center tower collapse.
-Some of the chapel pew's paint was rubbed off from the people taking refuge.
-The pews were later replaced, but one still exists at the back of the chapel for remembrance of the events on 9/11.
-Falling wreckage knocked over a giant sycamore tree that had stood for nearly a century in the churchyard of St. Paul's Chapel, part of Trinity Church's parish, located several blocks north of Trinity Church.
-Sculptor Steve Tobin used its roots as the base for a bronze sculpture titled Trinity Root, which stood in front of the church at the corner of Wall Street and Broadway until December 2015, when it was moved by the church to its conference center in Connecticut.
+Falling wreckage knocked over a giant sycamore tree that had stood for nearly a century in the churchyard of St. Paul's.
+Sculptor Steve Tobin used its roots as the base for a bronze sculpture titled Trinity Root, which stood in front of Trinity Church at the corner of Wall Street and Broadway until December 2015, when it was moved by the church to its conference center in Connecticut.
 The move was controversial as it damaged the sculpture, which was later repaired, and the artist objected to its relocation.

 Trinity is located near Zuccotti Park, the location of the Occupy Wall Street protests.
 It offered both moral and practical support to the demonstrators but balked when protesters demanded an encampment on church-owned land called LentSpace, adjoining Juan Pablo Duarte Square in the neighborhood of Hudson Square.
 The church hierarchy were criticized by others within the Anglican movement, most notably Archbishop Desmond Tutu.
 On December 17, 2011, occupiers and a few clergy attempted to occupy LentSpace, which is surrounded by a chain-link fence.
 After demonstrating in Duarte Park and marching on the streets surrounding the park, occupiers climbed over and under the fence.
 Police responded by arresting about 50 demonstrators, including at least three Episcopal clergymen and a Roman Catholic nun.